-In the year1982 I heard about Valley of Flowers and Manimahesh.
-We came across a middle aged woman on our Kedarnath trip, who had been traveling alone for years, which was considered an exceptional event then.
+In the year 1982 I heard about Valley of Flowers and Manimahesh.
+We came across a middle aged woman on our Kedarnath trip, who had been traveling alone for years, which was considered an exceptional event in those days.
 She said, “No one is alone in Himalayas.”
 She had many experiences which she shared with us.
 My mother asked her, “Which is the most beautiful and which is the most difficult destination according to your opinion?”
 She replied that Valley of flowers and Manimahesh respectively.

-After a long time when had I fallen asleep I did not know, there was an uproar of “Jai Bhole” which awoke me up.
-I opened the tent flap and saw the Mani ( the jewel ) on the top of the peak of Manimahesh.
+After a long time when had I fallen asleep I did not know, suddenly there was an uproar of “Jai Bhole” which awoke me up.
+I opened the tent flap and saw the Mani ( the jewel ) on Mt Manimahesh.
 It was a unique phenomenon.
 The crescent moon appeared on the peak in such a way that it seemed like a diamond.
 The sky was absolutely clear.
 Gradually the crescent moon rose up, innumerable stars and constellations were clearly visible.
 It was a surreal feeling to be there.
 Suddenly I saw a shooting star.
 Tears came in my eyes and I thought there was nothing that I could ask God to gift me.
 I never thought my long wish for visiting Manimahesh would be fulfilled in such a way.

 N.B.
 To reach Manimahesh one has to reach Chamba( Himachal Pradesh ).
 Buses ply from Chamba to Bharmor and Hudsar.
 From Hudsar it is almost 18 kilometer steep uphill trekking.
 Ponies are available during mela which takes place from Janmastami to Radhastami ( August/ September).
-Langars are set up during this period.
+Langars are set up only during this period.